ucuapps/WSMIS/README.md

 ## General Pipeline
 * Step 1. **Cam extraction.**
+    * A fully-supervised classification model (ResNet50 or VGG16) is trained on image-level labels.
+Grad-CAM++ is used to generate activation maps.
 * Step 2. **Boundaries improvements via IRNet.**
+    * IRNet takes the generated CAM from Step 1. and trains ResNet50 with two output branches that predict a displacement vector field and a class boundary map, correspondingly.
 * Step 3. **Segmentation.**
+    * Outputs from Step 2 are used as pseudo-labels for training a fully-supervised segmentation model (DeepLabv3+ or U-Net).

+Some postprocessing techniques are applied in between the steps, please refer to the paper for details.

 ## Data
 #### Download PASCAL VOC 2012 devkit